NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-basics.md

 weightings.

-Notice that for each individual sensor, the fourier series approximation will not be as accurate as computing a unique set of frequency harmonics.
+Notice that for each individual sensor, the fourier series approximation will not be as accurate as computing an independent set of frequency harmonics.
 However, DMD offers the advantage of exposing common dominant frequency information (modes) across the entire array of sensors.
 When we plot mode information in it's correct spatial relationship, we can begin to visualize motion characteristics in the